Demographics of Gabon: Population

 Structure of the population (DHS 2012; males 19,318, females 20,636, total 39,955):

 Vital statistics

 Registration of vital events is in Gabon not complete.
 The Population Department of the United Nations prepared the following estimates.
 Population estimates account for under numeration in population censuses.

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Fertility data as of 2012 (DHS Program):

 Life expectancy

-Other demographics statistics

-Demographic statistics according to the World Population Review in 2019.